 Would an extra fleece layer be good for you?
 Did you forget your goggles?
 Need to rent skis?
 You'll find a wide variety of great options for any piece of gear or equipment you might need in the ski shops at the base.
 The friendly and professional staff at Jackson Hole Sports, located conveniently near the base of the gondola, is prepared to answer any question and get you set up and on the mountain quickly.

-Further down the base area, Teton Village Sports and Pepi Steigler Sports have equally awesome selections of gear and helpful expertise.
+Further down the base area, Teton Village Sports has an equally awesome selection of gear and helpful expertise.
 If you have time after skiing, it's worth stopping by each shop since they carry different brands.

 Every year it seems the food options at Jackson Hole Mountain Resort get better and better.
-From snack spots like the centrally located General Store at the base and The Shack at Bodega food truck, to famous waffle-and-warmth providers Corbet's Cabin at the top, you're never too far away from a snack or place to grab a break.
+From snack spots like the centrally located General Store at the base to famous waffle-and-warmth provider Corbet's Cabin at the top, you're never too far away from a snack or place to grab a break.
+Tidbit: Corbet's was just named the #2 "Best Ski Restaurant" in the country by USA TODAY!

 For lunch, the options really spread out.
-For more casual cafeteria style eating, we love sitting on the outdoor decks at the Casper Restaurant or Nick Wilson's at the base, while the salad bar and Asian noodle bowls up at the top of the gondola at Rendezvous Restaurant are favorites.
-The new Off-Piste Market at the top of the gondi has a full espresso bar, pizza slices and gourmet food, beer, wine and small essentials like sunscreen and batteries.
+For more casual cafeteria-style eating, we love sitting on the outdoor decks at the Casper Restaurant while the salad bar and Asian noodle bowls up at the top of the gondola at Rendezvous Alpine Kitchen are favorites.
+Off-Piste Market at the top of the Gondi has a full espresso bar, pizza slices and gourmet food, beer, wine and small essentials like sunscreen and batteries.
+The Southcable Cafe in Caldera House offers quick—but satisfying!—bites and beer.
+RPK3 is located at the base next to the tram dock.
+It serves lunch and apres-ski goodness.

-The Piste Mountain Bistro is a new dinner spot up top, offering a comfortable menu of locally sourced dishes that you can savor yourself or share with the table.
+The Piste Mountain Bistro is another lunch spot up top, offering a comfortable menu of locally sourced dishes that you can savor yourself or share with the table.

-For a more restful approach, all the great restaurants at the base look forward to the click clack of ski boots.
-Il Villagio Osteria has great Italian and an award-winning pizza bar, while it's hard to beat the location of the Handle Bar at the Four Seasons, where you can try Michael Mina's excellent chicken sandwich.
-And of course no visit to the Village—or Jackson Hole, for that matter—would be complete without a meal or a drink (and listening to music, too) at the iconic Mangy Moose.
+For a more restful approach, all the great restaurants at the base look forward to the click-clack of ski boots.
+Il Villagio Osteria has great Italian and an award-winning pizza bar.
+At the same time, it's hard to beat the location of the Handle Bar at the Four Seasons, where you can try Michael Mina's excellent chicken sandwich.
+And of course, no visit to the Village—or Jackson Hole, for that matter—would be complete without a meal or a drink (and listening to music, too) at the iconic Mangy Moose.

 Events at the Mountain